Top 31 Beaches in Jalisco: The Very Best of the Mexican Pacific

-Mexico’s Pacific beaches are beautiful, but some are more spectacular, comfortable, and famous than others.
+Mexico’s Pacific beaches are beautiful, but some are more spectacular, comfortable, and famous.

 There are both flat and calm waves and big waves perfect for surfing.

-In today’s list, I will share most of them with you to decide which one will be your next destination.
+In today’s list, I will share most of them with you to decide your next destination.

-Each beach is 100 meters long, and although there are no services, they are some of the most welcoming virgin beaches in Jalisco.
+Each beach is 100 meters long, and although there are no services, they are some of Jalisco’s most welcoming virgin beaches.
 You should bring umbrellas, drinks, and food.

 The main activities on the quieter beach, the one closest to the private condominiums, are kayaking and swimming.
 Kids also have fun looking for crabs among the rocks.